felipefcor/tictactoe-kata/README.md

 # TicTacToe Kata

-Two versions of TicTacToe Kata.
-With and without applying Object Calisthenics
+Two versions of TicTacToe Kata made it in With and without applying Object Calisthenics.

+All made in Java.

 More info in my blog: [Object Calisthenics](https://felipefcor.github.io/)